idoko-emmanuel/Laravel-HackerNews-API/README.md

 ## Schedules
 The Kernel.php file in the Console directory is used to define the schedule for the commands that need to be run periodically.
 In this application, we have defined a command that fetches data from the Hacker News API and it is scheduled to run twice daily at 1am and 1pm.
 If the command fails to execute, an email notification will be sent to the specified email address.

+To run the task scheduler Locally use this command:

+    php artisan schedule:work

 ## Endpoints
 You can setup the version of your API endpoint in the hackernews config file.
 The default is set to "v1" which stands for version one.